weareleaf/handbook/the-frontend-handbook.md

 A consistent codebase feels like a clean and familiar codebase.
 By creating a standard set of guidelines on how we structure and format our CSS, we allow ourselves to move between projects without having to learn a new set of rules each time.

+- Use soft tabs with two spaces
 - Follow agreed and existing conventions religiously.
 - Don't prematurely optimise; strive for clarity and readability.
-- Use 2 spaces for code indentation, rather than tabs.
 - Keep line-lengths to 80 characters in your code editor.
 - Place comments on the line above their intended context.